DrIanGregory/Kaggle-GiveMeSomeCredit/README.md

 <div style="clear:both">

 The variable <strong>SeriousDlqin2yrs</strong> is labelled either 0's and 1's with no other values.
 The class imbalance is 6.7% (ratio of 1:14) as shown be the following pie chart.
-As this dominance of 0's could dominate the prediction.
-Replicating the number of 1's 14 times was also tried to determine if evening the dataset provided some value.
+As this majority class of 0's could dominate the prediction.
+Replicating the minority class of 1's, 14 times was also tried to determine if evening the dataset provided some value.
+Further downsampling and upsampling of the dominant class was tried.

 <figure style="float:display:block; margin-left: auto; margin-right: auto;">
 	<img src="images/give_me_some_credit_SeriousDlqin2yrs_pie_chart.png" alt="" width="44%">